heroku/node-heroku-client/docs/dyno.md

 ### `command`

-*command used to start this process.*
+*command used to start this process*

 Example | Serialized? | Type
 --- | --- | ---